tensorflow/docs/site/en/r1/guide/saved_model.md

 ```

 > Note: `prediction_service_pb2` defines the service as a whole and so
 > is always required.
-However a typical client will need only one of
+However, a typical client will need only one of
 > `classification_pb2`, `regression_pb2`, and `predict_pb2`, depending on the
 > type of requests being made.